 The Finishing Touch

 For the final polish to your chart, add in an external benchmark.
 If you’re in New Zealand, Dairy NZ provide some numbers that will give you a guide to how other farm are doing.
-Simply add a metric such as Net Milk Income Average.
-To do this, set the actuals and budget to the same amount each month (eg 398 for 2020-21).
+Simply add a metric and call it Kg Milk Solids/Cow Benchmark.
+Then, set the actuals and budget to the same amount each month (eg 398 for 2020-21).
 Now, make sure you record metrics for your milk solids production and number of cows.
-Then you create a KPI which would simply calculate your kg Milk Solids/Cow ([Kg Milk Solids Produced] / [Number of cows]) and add it in to your chart to see how your revenue compares to the industry average.
+Then you create a KPI which would simply calculate your kg Milk Solids/Cow ([Kg Milk Solids Produced] / [Number of cows]) and add it in to your chart to see how your production compares to the industry average.